 22. Create a few bookends that your teacher can use to keep their classroom library looking stylish.

-23. Have your child write a poem for their teacher on what they’ve learned this year and why they’re thankful to be in their teacher’s class.
+23. Have your child write to the teacher about all the reasons they’re thankful to be in their teacher’s class.

 24. Make or coordinate on a gift basket for your child’s teacher filled with goodies for them to enjoy.